-Saddam Hussein's Rise to Power | Saddam Hussein against Iran, to 1990 | Iraq Invades Kuwait | Saddam Annexes Kuwait, August 1990 | Saddam Refuses to Withdraw | Operation Desert Storm Begins | Iraq Defeated Militarily | Settlement and Disappointments, 1991
+Iraq and Saddam's Rise to Power | Saddam Hussein against Iran, to 1990 | Iraq Invades Kuwait | Saddam Annexes Kuwait, August 1990 | Saddam Refuses to Withdraw | Operation Desert Storm Begins | Iraq Defeated Militarily | Settlement and Disappointments, 1991

 In July 1968 another coup by the Ba'ath party brought to power Ahmed Hassan Bakr.
-Thirty-one year-old Saddam Hussein was one of Bakr's distant relatives, and he took charge of the Bakr's secret police.
-His job was to enforce Bakr's authoritarian rule, and in November 1969 he became Bakr's vice president.
+Thirty-one year-old Saddam Hussein was one of Bakr's distant relatives -- good luck for the ambitious Saddam.
+He took charge of Bakr's secret police.
+His job was to enforce Bakr's authoritarian rule.
+In November 1969 he became Bakr's vice president.
 In the early 1970s, Saddam became the power behind the presidency.

-He supervised modernization of Iraq's countryside, where most Iraqis lived.
+The Ba'athists considered themselves socialists, and as vice president Saddam supervised modernization of Iraq's countryside, where most Iraqis lived.
 He mechanized agriculture and distributed land to farmers.
 Farm cooperatives were established, with profits distributed according to individual work.
 Expenditures for agriculture doubled between 1974 and 1975.
 With the increase in production and Saddam's reforms the living standard of rural people increased.
 Oil profits were invested in industrialization.
-Saddam was associated with his Ba'athist Party's economic and welfare programs, and his appeal among Iraqis increased.
+Saddam linked himself with his Ba'athist Party's economic and welfare programs, and his appeal among Iraqis increased.